XRPLF/xrpl-dev-portal/content/ripplerest_api.md

 # PAYMENTS #

 `ripple-rest` provides access to `ripple-lib`'s robust transaction submission processes.
-This means that it will set the fee, manage the transaction sequence numbers, sign the transaction with your secret, and resubmit the transaction up to 10 times if `rippled` reports an initial error that can be solved automatically.
+This means that it automatically manages the transaction cost and sequence number, signs the transaction with your secret, and resubmits the transaction up to 10 times if `rippled` reports an initial error that can be solved automatically.

 ## Prepare Payment ##